NVIDIA/aistore/docs/etl.md

 ### Requirements

-Additionally to the [prerequisites](#prerequisites), several requirements need to be fulfilled by the Docker image that is started:
+Custom ETL container is expected to satisfy the following requirements:

-1. It needs to start a server that supports at least one of [communication mechanisms](#communication-mechanisms).
+1. Start web server that supports at least one of the listed [communication mechanisms](#communication-mechanisms).
-2. The server inside the Docker image can listen on any port, but the port must be specified in pod spec with `containerPort` - the cluster must know how to contact the pod.
+2. The server can listen on any port but the port must be specified in pod spec with `containerPort` - the cluster must know how to contact the pod.
-3. Target(s) may send requests in parallel to a given server - therefore, any synchronization must be done on the server-side.
+3. AIS target(s) may send requests in parallel to the web server inside ETL container - any synchronization, therefore, must be done on the server-side.

 ### Communication Mechanisms